hairlesshobo/personal-site/content/posts/2024-07-24_kubernetes_cluster_build_bootstrap/index.md

 apt update
 apt install -y kubelet kubeadm kubectl

-# kubernetes should always be manually updated, so we tell apt not to update these packages any time others are updated
+# kubernetes should always be manually updated, so I tell apt not to update these packages any time others are updated
 apt-mark hold kubelet kubeadm kubectl

 # enable the kubelet